Chapmip/micropython-stm32-iol/README.md

 *See note in ["for read" section](https://github.com/Chapmip/micropython-stm32-iol#iolreghighlow-for-read) regarding the non-standard adaptation of the Python "slicing" notation.*

+Example:

+    adc1_cr1 = iol.Reg("ADC1.CR1")
+    ...
+    adc1_cr1[25:24] = 2      # Set ADC resolution to 8 bits

+Bits 25 and 24 of the ADC CR1 register are the RES[1:0] bit field that selects the resolution of the conversion.

 ### `iol.Reg.bits()`

 Read a non-contiguous collection of bits from the STM32 register associated with the `iol.Reg` object assigned to `reg_obj`: